YonSci/yon_academic/_portfolio/portfolio-7.md

   </tbody>
 </table>
 </div>

-The dissolved polygon can be seen using the simple plot function:
+As you can see, the dataframe contains the `geometry` & `Basin_type` fields only.

+Now we can plot & see the resulting boundary map:
 <div class="language-python highlighter-rouge">
  <div class="highlight">
   <pre class="highlight">